Waldstein family: Possessions

 Valdštejn Castle was the historical main seat of the family until 1821.
 In 1582, they purchased the lands of the secularized monastery of Třebíč.
 Mnichovo Hradiště Castle was acquired by Wallenstein in 1623.
 He was buried there and it remained in his family until expropriation in 1945; so did Wallenstein's Prague city palace, Wallenstein Palace.

 In 1622, he had also purchased the lordship of Bělá pod Bezdězem, which was owned by the family until 1945.
 Duchcov Chateau passed into the family by inheritance from the House of Lobkowicz in 1642, together with Horní Litvinov, Dolní Litvinov and Dolní Jiřetín, and the Duchcov branch kept it until 1921.
 In 1945, all properties in Czechoslovakia were confiscated.
-In the same year, however, a branch of the Waldstein-Wartenberg family inherited Karlslust Castle near Hardegg in Austria, together with Burgruine Kaja and the estate of Niederfladnitz, all located directly at the Czech border and still today owned by the family.
+In the same year, however, a branch of the Waldstein-Wartenberg family inherited Karlslust Castle near Hardegg in Austria, together with Burgruine Kaja and the estate of Niederfladnitz, all located directly at the Czech border.